Nobody Knows (誰も知らない "Dare mo Shiranai") is a 2004 Japanese movie directed by Hirokazu Kore-eda.

 Tropes for Nobody Knows:

-- Ambiguous Ending: The movies ends on an ambigous note as, after Yuki dies and is buried, the kids with Saki appear to move on with their lives but we never find out if they ever get help out of the situation (which would make a Downer Ending if they didn't or a Bittersweet Ending if they did).
+- Ambiguous Ending: The movies ends on an ambigous note as, after Yuki dies and is buried, the kids with Saki appear to move on with their lives but we never find out if they ever get help out of the situation (which would make a Bittersweet Ending if they did), or whether Akira and Saki would hook up.

 - Based on a True Story: The movie based on the 1988 Sugamo Case